 He has also been a generous benefactor of his alma mater, Yale University.
 In 2015, he made a gift to the university of $150 million to establish a new center for cultural programming and student life.
 This was the second-largest gift made to Yale in its 300-plus-year history.
 An even more ambitious project is the creation of Schwarzman College at Tsinghua University in Beijing, China.
 Every year, approximately 200 university graduates from the United States, China and other countries are to be given the opportunity to earn graduate degrees in public policy, economics and business, or international studies.
 The one-year program, conducted in English, is intended to prepare a new generation of leaders for a world in which China is destined to play an increasingly large role.
 As the Rhodes Scholars of the 20th century played a major role in aligning the interests of the English-speaking nations, it is Stephen Schwarzman’s hope that the Schwarzman Scholars of the 21st century will build a network of relationships that foster peaceful cooperation among China, the United States and all the nations of the world.

 By 2016, Stephen Schwarzman had amassed a personal fortune of more than $10 billion.
 His income of $734.2 million from Blackstone in that year alone made him far and away the most successful executive in the private equity sector.
+Shortly after the 2016 election, President-elect Donald Trump named Stephen Schwarzman to chair a new business advisory council, the President’s Strategic and Policy Forum.
+The Forum draws on the experience of the nation’s leading business executives to assess the impact of government policy on economic growth, job creation and productivity.

 At age 31, Stephen Schwarzman was Managing Director of Lehman Brothers, one of Wall Street’s leading investment banking firms, but after merging Lehman with American Express, he chose to strike out on his own.
 With one partner, two employees and less than half a million in start-up cash, he set out to compete with Wall Street’s reigning giants.